TOSIT-IO/tdp-collection/roles/spark/README.md

 # Ansible Spark TDP

-This role deploys the Hive TDP release.
-It installs:
+This is the main Spark directory.
+It includes the following sub-roles:

 - Spark client
 - Spark History Server